-Ship-owners' and ship-operators' attention is drawn to the Best Management Practice to Deter Piracy in the Gulf of Aden (GOA) and off the Coast of Somalia - BMP4.
+Ship owners and operators' attention is drawn to the Best Management Practice to Deter Piracy in the Gulf of Aden (GOA) and off the Coast of Somalia (BMP).
+The revised BMP is available in the form of MSC.1/Circ.1337 annexed to this Circular.

-A copy of BMP5 should be placed on board to assist the crew in handling piracy incidents.
-Ship owners, managers and operators of St Vincent and The Grenadines vessels are advised to instruct their masters, ship security officers and the crew in order to be familiar with the BMP, and continue to remain vigilant when passing through the Gulf of Aden and off the coast of Somalia.
+A copy of MSC.1/Circ.1337 should be placed on board to assist the crew in handling piracy incidents.
+Ship owners, managers and operators of St Vincent and The Grenadines vessels are advised to instruct their masters, ship security officers and the crew in order to be familiar with the BMP and continue to remain vigilant when passing through the Gulf of Aden and off the coast of Somalia.